 TNC's South Florida team works to champion the protection, restoration, monitoring and management of the reefs.
 Coral reef communities are sensitive to threats that are linked to people's actions.
 From high water temperatures which are dangerous to corals, to pollutants that impact the health of the ecosystem, to our commercial and recreational uses of the reef, sound science-based management practices and careful stewardship are critical to ensure the reefs’ healthy future.
 That’s where the Florida Reef Resilience Program and the recently published Resilience Action Plan for Florida's Coral Reef come in.

-The Resilience Action Plan identifies actions that should be implemented by reef managers, policy-makers and reef users in order to improve the health of the reefs, and there is a significant focus on restoration efforts.
+The Resilience Action Plan identifies actions that should be implemented by reef managers, policy-makers and reef users to improve the health of the reefs, and there is a significant focus on restoration efforts.
 Coral restoration has grown from a single-species pilot project in 2004 to a large-scale operation aimed at restoring ecosystem balance to Florida’s Coral Reef today.
-TNC is currently working with the reef managers to develop a restoration strategy for the state that will identify priority focal areas for restoration where, based on best available science, the outplants are most likely to contribute to recovery of the system.
+TNC is currently working with the reef managers to develop a restoration strategy for the state to identify priority focal areas for restoration where, based on the best available science, the outplants are most likely to contribute to the system's recovery.
 Once that strategy is complete, we will work with the Florida Department of Environmental Protection to develop a more detailed plan for restoration within the Kristin Jacobs Coral Reef Ecosystem Conservation Area.
 These planning efforts are being shaped by a publication by TNC’s Reef Resilience Network and others that outlines a process for managers looking to develop restoration plans.